CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 apiClient.setPrivateKey("<YOUR_API_PRIVATE_KEY_IN_HEX>");
 // call api
 const apiInstance = new CoboWaas2JsApi.WalletsApi();
-const walletId = "f47ac10b-58cc-4372-a567-0e02b2c3d479"; // String | The wallet ID.
-const opts = {
-  'addWalletAddressRequest': new CoboWaas2JsApi.AddWalletAddressRequest() // AddWalletAddressRequest | The request body to add address to a wallet.
-};
-apiInstance.addWalletAddress(walletId, opts).then((data) => {
+const tokenId = "ETH_USDT"; // String | The token ID, which is the unique identifier of a token.
+You can retrieve the IDs of all the tokens you can use by calling [List organization enabled tokens](/v2/api-references/wallets/list-organization-enabled-tokens). const address = "0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045"; // String | The wallet address. apiInstance.checkAddressValidity(tokenId, address).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {
   console.error(error);